kwkou/815/articles/test-new-anchor.md

 -->

 >[AZURE.NOTE]
 > To complete this tutorial, you need an Azure account.
 If you don't have an account, you can create a free trial account in just a couple of minutes.
-For details, see <a href="http://www.windowsazure.com/zh-CN/pricing/1rmb-trial/?WT.mc_id=A8A8397B5" target="_blank">Azure Free Trial</a>.
+For details, see <a href="/pricing/1rmb-trial/" target="_blank">Azure Trial</a>.

 <!--
 At the bottom of the page, the **MANAGE KEYS** button appears.
 When you click on this button, a dialog with the Media Services account name and the primary and secondary keys is displayed.
 You will need the account name and the primary key information to programmatically access the Media Services account.